|

 should help.

 Th-thank you, Prince Legolas.
-He bowed his head respectfully.
+The young man bowed

 The elf helped him to his feet.
 Come, Berkin.
 We must find